kepler0/miniature-tyrion/index.markdown

 ## Ethical Dilemma: Grey-Hat Hacking

+### Abtract
-Consider this, you've found a backdoor into a large computer companies user database.
-It contains all they information they've collected on all of their users in plain, readable, text.
-What do you do with this new-found ability and information.
+Consider this, you've found a backdoor into a large computer company's user database.
+It contains all the information they've collected on, and from, all of their users in plain, readable, text.
+What do you do with this new-found ability and information?